PoopBear1/CMPUT404-assignment-css-hell/README.md

 =================
 what modifications you had to make to the project gutenberg HTML files:

 Change background-color to antiquewhite

 resize or adjsut body, img ,div headers

 Add the caption to the images

 Change background-color of headers

 Make paragraph to Align left

+Change font of body and headers